 Question.
 How do you assess that part of Mr. Churchill's speech, where he attacks the democratic system of our neighboring European states and where he criticizes the good-neighborly relations established between these states and the Soviet Union?

 Answer.
-This part of Churchill's speech is a mixture of slander elements with elements of rudeness and tactlessness.
-Mr. Churchill asserts that “Warsaw, Berlin, Prague, Vienna, Budapest, Belgrade, Bucharest, Sofia - all these famous cities and people in their districts are in the Soviet sphere and all are subject to one form or another not only to Soviet influence, but also to Moscow’s increasing control. ” Mr. Churchill qualifies all of these as borderless “expansionist tendencies” of the Soviet Union.
+This part of Mr. Churchill's speech is a mixture of elements of slander with elements of rudeness and tactlessness.
+Mr. Churchill asserts that “Warsaw, Berlin, Prague, Vienna, Budapest, Belgrade, Bucharest, Sofia - all these famous cities and the population in their areas are in the Soviet sphere and all are subject in one form or another not only to Soviet influence, but also to a large extent to the increasing control of Moscow. " Mr. Churchill qualifies all of this as the borderless "expansionist tendencies" of the Soviet Union.

 It does not take much effort to show that Mr. Churchill rudely and unceremoniously slanders both Moscow and the neighboring states of the USSR.
 First, it is completely absurd to talk about the exclusive control of the USSR in Vienna and Berlin, where there are Allied Control Councils from representatives of four states, and the USSR has only of the votes.
 It happens that other people can not slander, but you still need to know when to stop.
 Secondly, we must not forget the following circumstance.
 The Germans invaded the USSR through Finland, Poland, Romania, Bulgaria, and Hungary.
 The Germans could invade through these countries because in these countries there were then governments hostile to the Soviet Union.
 As a result of the German invasion, the Soviet Union irretrievably lost in fights with the Germans, as well as thanks to the German occupation and the hijacking of the Soviet people in German penal servitude, about seven million people.
 In other words, the Soviet Union was lost by people several times more than England and the United States of America combined.
 It is possible that in some places these colossal sacrifices of the Soviet people, which ensured the liberation of Europe from the Hitlerite yoke, are prone to oblivion.
 But the Soviet Union cannot forget about them.
 The question is, what can be surprising is that the Soviet Union, wishing to protect itself for the future, is trying to ensure that there are governments in these countries that are loyal to the Soviet Union?
 How can you, without going mad, qualify these peaceful aspirations of the Soviet Union as expansionist tendencies of our state?